aniketdhole07/basics/02-more-terminal.md

 The find command will search a folder and ALL of its subdirectories.
-For example, if Judy searches her home folder for a file, find will look in her home folder, her Desktop folder, her cs180 folder, her Projects folder within the cs180 folder … until it has checked every directory and every file for the pattern.
+For example, if Judy searches her home folder for a file, find will look in her home folder, her Desktop folder, her documents folder, her Projects folder … until it has checked every directory and every file for the pattern.

 ```bash
 # Instructions
 # find <starting directory> <matching criteria and actions>
 ```

-[READ THIS](https://www.cs.purdue.edu//resources/find.html) BEFORE YOU USE FIND ON YOUR OWN!!

-Never, ever run the FIND command starting at the / directory on the CS machines.
-This is one of the main rules of the CS Department.
-Make sure to use find within your home directory.

 ```bash
 # allowed